LaurentRDC/dissertation/content/introduction.md

 It was not until Siwick *et al.*[@Siwick2003; @Siwick2004], however, that the ideas of Mourou and Williamson were applied with sub-picosecond sensitivity (\SI{600}{\femto\second}) to the solid state.
 This work reached a time-resolution sufficient to address whether or not the ultrafast phase transition from solid to liquid-like was analogous to the thermal phase transition[@Guo2000].

-By 2005, the development of the field was booming.
-At the time, the prevalent sentiment was that the space-charge problem formulated by Mourou and Williamson limited the applicability of ultrafast electron scattering.
+By 2005, the prevalent sentiment was that the space-charge problem formulated by Mourou and Williamson limited the applicability of ultrafast electron scattering.
 King *et al.*[@King2005] identify three paths to control space-charge effects:

-1. Reduce the electron-emission -- sample distance.
+1. Reducing the electron-emission -- sample distance.
 By reducing this distance, the space-charge-driven expansion of the electron bunch remains limited[@Siwick2002].

-2. Use higher electron energies.
+2. Using higher electron energies.
 For \si{\mega\electronvolt} electrons, the space-charge explosion is reduced significantly[@Gian2002].

 3. Reducing space-charge pulse expansion by limiting the energy spread in the electron bunch[@Gallant2000].

-The solution to space-charge grew from the insight of Siwick *et al.* [@Siwick2002], who showed that the electrons in a bunch develop a strong correlation in phase space as the bunch propagates.
+The solution to space-charge came from the insight of Siwick *et al.* [@Siwick2002], who showed that the electrons in a bunch develop a strong correlation in phase space as the bunch propagates.
 Space-charge effects effectively slow down the front electrons with respect to the center of charge, while it accelerates the electrons at the front of the bunch.
 After some propagation time, a linear correlation is established between the relative axial position within the bunch and the relative velocity within the bunch.
 It is precisely because the correlation is so strong that a solution can be devised.
 Siwick, Luiten, and collaborators[@Van2007] showed with advanced charge-particles simulations how an electromagnetic cavity operating in the radio-frequency (RF) regime could be used to reverse the correlation between the axial position and velocity of electrons within the bunch.
 The particular implementation in the Siwick research group is presented below in @sec:intro-cavity.
 The design of a RF compression cavity was validated by Chatelain *et al.*[@Chatelain2012] in 2012.

 ### The landscape today